 As I describe this obsessing approach, I can already hear the moans!
 And I understand—the thought of this is exhausting.

 But here’s the key: You can grow a new habit with your child very quickly if you take the ‘boot camp’ approach.

 While in boot camp, you spend about 4 weeks obsessing on catching the ‘good stuff as often as you can.
 In practical terms, this means that you turn your attention to noticing positive, healthy behavior every 5-15 minutes.
 Never let 15 minutes pass, without an effort to determine if there is a positive moment for you to ‘catch.’

 This is the first stage of boot camp.
 Then, in stage 2 of boot camp, you gradually transition back to normal as you notice the new behavior has become quite predictable.
 You might say, almost a habit.
-So, in order to ensure the longevity of this new behavior, you now begin to taper off to normal over the next 3-4 weeks.
+So, to ensure the longevity of this new behavior, you now begin to taper off to normal over the next 3-4 weeks.

 5. Authentic Praise Rocks…Once Boot Camp is Over!

 Once the behavior or habit is in place, take a more normalized approach.
 Don’t be excessive in any way, as it relates to reinforcement.